Acacia spectabilis is a tall spindly shrub or small tree with arching branches, growing to potentially more than 5 metres.

 A. spectabilis makes a colourful addition, as a background plant, in native shrubberies.
 It is a very attractive plant in spring with its blue foliage on arching branches and bright yellow flowers.
 It is usually found on sandy or gravel-soils and so may need this to thrive.
 Plants could be strategically and carefully pruned to create a denser shrub with more flowers.

 It may be short-lived, to 7 years, but will give plenty of show in that time.

 Propagate from seed that should be soaked in boiling water before sowing.

-The species name refers to the showy floral display whilst the common name is a town in the Central West of NSW.
+The common name refers to a town in the Central West of NSW.

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.

 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (e.g., wattles from Western Australia into NSW and vice versa).

 Acacia – from Greek Akakia – which refers to an Ancient Greek preparation made from one of the many species; the name of which derives from akis, meaning “thorn” – referring to the thorns of species in Africa.

 spectabilis – Latin meaning “attractiveness” – referring to “spectacle” – the very showy flowering display of this species.

 This species is not known to be at risk of extinction in the wild.